 - The hotel can arrange Helicopter tours, light aircraft jaunts and hot-air ballooning (as far as the Alhambra, if you want); they can also book tee times at Antequera's golf course (35km)

-- A schedule of free on-site activities including martial arts (Qi Gon, Tai Chi), tasting sessions (olive, olive oil, wine) and walking tours are available 5 days a week
+- Tasting sessions (olive oil, wine) and walking tours are available 5 days a week

-- The manicured lawns and gardens have a huge lagoon-style pool (1,500 sq.m.) with a high-flying central fountain (open May-Sept only).
+- The manicured lawns and gardens have a huge lagoon-style pool (1,500 sq.m.) (open May-September only).
 The area is sprinkled with palm trees, parasols and loungers; a higher terrace holds Balinese beds

 - There's an opulent spa complex with indoor heated swimming-pool, thermic loungers, sauna, Turkish steam bath, hydro-massage tubs, gym and solarium, massages and beauty treatments